JabusVanDenBerg/SDE-SIS-Model/README.md

 ## The SIS Model

-The model assumes that people susceptible to be infected (S) are infected (I) at a rate of beta (% of people per day) and that infected people who recover at a rate rho (recoveries per day), will be again susceptible to be infected (people do not gain immunity), hence (S --> I --> S).
+The model assumes that people susceptible to be infected (S) are infected (I) at a rate of beta (% per day) and that infected people who recover at a rate rho (recoveries per day), will be again susceptible to be infected (people do not gain immunity), hence (S --> I --> S).
 Let N be the total population which can be infected and let Ns and Ni be the number of people susceptible and infected, respectively, then the flow from S to I is beta * Ni * Ns = beta * Ni * (N - Ni), while the flow from I back to S is rho * Ni.

 ## The SDE Model